Uses of electromagnetism

 Electromagnets can be usefully employed to move scrap metal from one place to another.

-When the current is switched off the magnet losses its magnetism and the car falls back to the ground.
+When the current is switched off the magnet loses its magnetism and the car falls back to the ground.

 The image below shows a typical cross-section through an industrial electromagnetic lifting device: